 Russia has produced what it says are witnesses from Douma in Syria, aiming to support its claim that an alleged chemical attack there was staged.

-They spoke at a press conference at the HQ of the Organisation for the Prohibition for Chemical Weapons, which is investigating the alleged attack.
+The witnesses spoke at a press conference at the headquarters of the Organisation for the Prohibition for Chemical Weapons, which is investigating the alleged attack.

 The UK, US and France boycotted the event, which a UK official dismissed as a "despicable" stunt.